WGLab/doc-ANNOVAR/docs/misc/accessory.md

-# Accessary programs

 The ANNOVAR package contains several accessary programs to help users convert file formats or perform additional functions.
 These accessary programs are described below.

-1. Variants_Reduction: prioritizing causal variants
+## Variants_Reduction: prioritizing causal variants

 In October 2012, a new program, variants_reduction.pl, was added into the ANNOVAR package to replace the old auto_annovar.pl.
 The new program is more flexible to allow users choose customized filtering procedure, and hopefully will be more useful than the old program to help identify causal variants from next-generation sequencing data.